 Early in the year Square Enix announced that it’s part of a group investors that put one million dollars into the company behind the blockchain-powered virtual world The Sandbox.
 It’s a small step, but an interesting one nonetheless for the company behind gaming brands like Final Fantasy, Tomb Raider, Space Invaders, Arkanoid and Bubble Bobble.

 The Sandbox has been playing a vital role in attracting mainstream brands.
 Animoca Brands, the mother company behind a web of organizations, has already been working on a blockchain-powered version of Rollercoaster Tycoon.
 Therefore the announcement of Atari appearing inside The Sandbox wasn’t the biggest shock of them all.
-That same company is also planning to launch its own Atari Token later this year, which will be used in online casinos and blockchain games.
+That same company is also planning to launch its own Atari Token later this year, which will be used in their own blockchain games.

 The other gaming company that has positioned itself at the forefront of the blockchain gaming space is Ubisoft.
 The French gaming giant is investing time, money and effort in developing and learning about the blockchain gaming space.
 It seems like only a matter of time before they will publish actual blockchain games.
 At this very moment they are organizing the fifth entrepreneurs lab, which features blockchain startups like Sky Mavis, Sorare, Xaya and Planetarium.
 In June they even launched their first blockchain product for charity.